Wh1teh/Wh1teh.github.io/index.md

 **You can check out some of my projects at [my github profile](https://github.com/Wh1teh)**

-I have such epic stuff as:
+I have made epic stuff like:

 | description | technologies used |
 | ----------- | ----------------- |